 - Don’t pay for ‘bells and whistles’ if you don’t need them or won’t use them.
 Likewise, if the gym doesn’t have what you need it’s a waste of your money no matter how ‘cheap’ it seems.

 - Make sure you’re clear on what all the charges are before you make your decision.
 There are often joining fees, costs for getting a 24/7 access pass, costs for being able to use multiple locations, etc.

 - Many gyms don’t require you to sign a fixed term contract but it is usually cheaper to do so.
 If you are committed and find the best gym for you, signing on for 12 months isn’t an issue.

 - If you’re covered by private health insurance, find out if your health fund has any gym discounts available to their members.
 You may also be eligible to claim some of your gym costs on your health insurance.
 Read our blog on private health insurance discounts for gyms.

 A gym is an important partner is helping you achieve your health and well-being goals.
 Don’t set yourself up to fail by partnering with the wrong one.
 By finding the best gym for your needs, you’ll be taking a hugely important step in reaching your fitness goals.
-To find all the gyms near you, simply enter your address or suburb in the search box below.
+To find the ones closest to you and how to contact them, enter your address or suburb in our search page.
 We have details on more than 2,500 gyms across Australia so it’s easy (and free) to suss out the best one for you.